Fall Bonsai Tree Care

 If you get salt and mineral buildings on the surface of the soil, you can water from the top of the plant to let these minerals drain through.
 You will also need to fertilize your bonsai tree ever other month in order to keep the plant flourishing.
 Do not fertilize the tree when it is in bloom.

-Pruning your bonsai is another very important aspect of caring for a bonsai tree.
+Pruning your bonsai is another very important aspect of fall bonsai care.
 You will want it to maintain the plant shape.
 There are different styles of shapes to choose from, and all you have to do is prune it in the style of your choice.

 Make sure that during the cold, dry winter months your bonsai is in a room that has some humidity in it.
 You can increase humidity in the room for the plant by setting the plant into a decorative tray that is filled with pebbles.
 You will add water to the pot to a level that is just bellow the bottom of the potted plant.